The Romance of the Demigods {Excerpt}

 At first, Kesh assumed beyond reason that the heat in her head, the compass, was somehow mistaken.
 But as she blinked the blurriness from her vision, she felt ill with the recognition of Cora's figure standing close by the paladin.

 They were in conversation.
 Kesh's mouth fell open.
 Cora, with his tongue of honey, surely meant to convince the paladin authority to release her.
 Mayhap on the condition that they leave the city at once, or some other such thing.
-Kesh could imagine it so easilywhat Cora would do.
-How he would come to her aid.
+Kesh could imagine it so easily

 She was, after all, fairly certain that he loved her.